yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 * Give an example of a time you faced a difficult mentoring/coaching challenge.
 What did you do and why?
 * What is your management philosophy?
 * What is the role of data and metrics in managing a team like ours?
-* What role doing the manager play in making technical decisions?
+* What role does the manager play in making technical decisions?
+* What is an example of a change you have made in the team that improved the team?

 ### Leadership